How to Repair a Lawn Mower Pull Cord

 - Grab it with a pair of needle-nose pliers and pull it out.
 You’ll thread the new replacement starter rope through this hole.

-Sometimes, rivets hold the rewind unit to the metal shroud.
+Sometimes, lawn mowers will have rivets hold the rewind unit to the metal shroud.
 To access this kind of rewind unit, remove the bolts that hold the shroud to the engine.
 If the rivets are loose, drill them out and replace them with bolts and locknuts.

 Install a New Rope